eonk/dar_book/docs/05-inference.md

 ## 0.34
 ```

-The `prop.test()` function uses a Normal approximation to compute the confidence interval.
+The `prop.test()` function uses a normal approximation to compute the confidence interval.
 This approximation may not work well when the outcome of interest is rare or uncommon or with small samples.
 A number of alternative formulas have been proposed for these cases.
 Check Wikipedia for "binomial proportion confidence interval".
 To get R to compute these alternative ways you need to install and load the `binom` package.

 ```r